-The Indiana University Law Library in Bloomington has been a Congressionally designated participant in the Federal Depository Library Program (FDLP) since 1978 selecting approximately 22% of the material available through this program.
+The Jerome Hall Law Library has been a Congressionally designated participant in the Federal Depository Library Program (FDLP) since 1978 selecting approximately 22% of the material available through this program.
 The vast majority of the documents in our collection originate from the FDLP.
 The documents collection is particularly strong in areas of civil rights, environmental law with comprehensive acquisition of justice, judiciary and legislative material.

-Selection of government information in the I.U.
-Law Library is based on the needs of its primary users, the I.U.
-Law School Community.
+Selection of government information in the Jerome Hall Law Library is based on the needs of its primary users, the Maurer School of Law community.
 However, the Law Library welcomes anyone who wants to use the Documents Collection during regular library hours without restriction of use.

 Law Library Internet Use Policy